-If on the other hand if the word ‘restful’ has never applied to your dog, and if he treats any invite into your bedroom as an opportunity to bounce on the bed and tear around with your slippers, then you might prefer to just ignore any occasional barking (after a brief check for fires and intruders of course) and let him ‘cry it out’
+If on the other hand if the word ‘restful’ has never applied to your dog.
+And if he treats any invite into your bedroom as an opportunity to bounce on the bed and tear around with your slippers.
+Then you might prefer to just ignore any occasional dog barking at night (after a brief check for fires and intruders of course) and let him ‘cry it out’.

 If the night waking started as the result of a tummy bug and the bug is now cured, he may grumble for a few nights, but he’ll soon get over it.
 Just as my puppy did once the mouse problem was solved.